guagua-paopao/yolo11-tensorrt-windows/README.md

 demo_video
 demo_obb_image
 yolo11_server
+yolo11_worker
 ```

 `myplugins.dll` must be in the same directory as the executable.
-The CMake configuration copies it automatically after build.
+The CMake configuration should copy it automatically after build.

 ## Convert Model and Build TensorRT Engine